-Welcome to the View from Brussels which is a monthly blog on developments over the Channel.
+Welcome to the View from Brussels which is a monthly blog by Edward Simpson, FLA Head of Government Affairs, on developments from across The Channel.